The place where celebrities & corporations come to learn how to ride a motorcycle.

 For the Practice Riding Session, you will need the following;

-You will not be allowed to ride the practice riding exercises unless you have all of the first ten items listed above.
-(If you do not have all the first ten items listed above for the practice riding exercises, you will be dismissed from the class and receive a partial refund.
+You will not be allowed to ride the practice riding exercises unless you have all of the items listed above.
+(If you do not have all the items listed above for the practice riding exercises, you will be dismissed from the class and receive a partial refund.
 You will have to pay the full price of the course to attend another class).
+See "Refunds" under the "Policies" page of our website for more information about partial refunds.

 HEIGHT REQUIREMENT FOR USING OUR TRAINING MOTORCYCLES